aashaikh1/code1/WS-SECURITY/README.txt

 About this project :
-This is a project to demonstrate calling SOAP web service in a fully secure manner using well known WS-SECURITY Standard.
+I developed this project to demonstrate calling SOAP web service in a fully secure manner using well known WS-SECURITY Standard.

 I HAVE BUILT AND RUN THIS PROJECT USING JAVA 8u202.
 IF YOU USE JAVA VERSION LESS THAN 8-UPDATE-202 THEN IT MAY NOT WORK BECAUSE OF THE OLD CRYPTO ARTEFACTS THAT COMES WITH OLDER JAVA.

-There are two top level directories for this project.
+There are two top level directories for this project which I developed.
-I) Server Directory (contains Secure Web Service Server code I developed) II).
-Client Directory (contains Secure Web Service Client code I developed)
+I) Server Directory (contains Secure Web Service Server code) II).
+Client Directory (contains Secure Web Service Client code)

 Before running this project make sure ports 9000 and 9990 are not used by any other process and are free.